All Episodes

 You pay it back with an ambassadorship.

-I just couldn't Bill wasn't interested in it.
+I just couldn't, Bill wasn't interested in it.

-There were some consultants there, and of course they would say it isn't possible because if anybody gets elected for president not spending money, they don't get paid.
+And of course, they would say it isn't possible because if anybody gets elected for president not spending money, they don't get paid.

-And ever since then I have it was refocused here with this situation with Trump.
+And ever since then, I have, it was refocused here with this situation with Trump.

 Trump doesn't have a whole lot of money in the bank to respond to it right now, so he's not.

-And people telling me how bad this is, and I say, you know, I it may not be.
+And I say, you know, it may not be.

-I said, you're falling into the trap of believing everything that's in the political handbook, and that is at the top of the list is you can't do anything without money.
+I said, you're falling into the trap of believing everything that's in the political handbook.

 Wouldn't it be just great if somebody could actually get elected without having to spend all that time raising money?